Are you looking to uncover the secrets of how to start a budget?

 Budgeting will be meaningless if you don’t see behind it.
 Ask yourself, “why am I getting into this budgeting journey?
 What outcomes do I desire from it?”

-My tip is only to begin the budgeting process when you’re very clear of your financial goals.
+My tip is only to begin the budgeting process when you’re very clear about your financial goals.

 Remember, these goals are the driving force towards keeping yourself intact with a practical budgeting routine.